 From the initial design to the laying of the keel, through to the launch, the process of getting a new cruise ship on to the seas normally takes between two and three years.
 Throughout this period, information about the ships gets drip-fed to us, building our anticipation until the big reveal.
-In 2020 there are no less than eight new ships due for launch.
-Read on for all the info on the new best ships at sea and everything you need to know about them.
+Read on for all the info on the new best ships at sea in 2023 and everything you need to know about them.

 |SHIP||CRUISE LINE||LAUNCH DATE|

 |Celebrity Apex||Celebrity Cruises||March 2021|